lelamiller/Lab-Week-12-13/README.md

 First, we initilaize all stations to have no bikes.
 Then, we simulate n_days of usage by calling upon our function simulate_one_day().
 We identify the station with the highest count of unhappy riders --- those who arrived and could not get a bike --- and allocate 5 bikes to that station.
 We repeat this procees until all our bikes are allocated.

 Output: a table of reccomended bikes per station

+## Example Results
+To view the results of three optimization examples, click the "results" folder.
+- For a fleet size of 200 bikes tested over 4 simulated days, view the table "fleet_size_200.csv" or plot "fleet_size_200.png"
+- For a fleet size of 100 bikes tested over 7 simulated days, view the table "fleet_size_100.csv" or plot "fleet_size_100.png"
+- For a fleet size of 50 bikes tested over 5 simulated days, view the table "fleet_size_50.csv" or plot "fleet_size_50.png"